Leading Trekking and Adventure Agency Since 1997

 Bhutan excursions include a wide range of meals, such as traditional Bhutanese food like Ema Datshi, food from India, Asia, and the rest of the world.

-Is Bhutan safe to travel?
+Is Bhutan safe to travel to?

 Yes, Bhutan is considered the safest places to travel in the world due to it’s very little crime and the people being friendly.